Before you jump-start your ketogenic diet plan, make sure you know the basics and other important information.

 Ketogenic Diet Plan Overview | Basics of Keto Plan for Beginners

-The Ketogenic Diet Plan is not just the ultimate weight loss plan, it’s also a powerful strategy to improve one’s health.
+The ketogenic diet plan isn’t just the ultimate weight loss plan.
+It’s also a powerful strategy to improve your health.
 Let's start with the basics.
 Ketosis is a state in which the body is using ketones as its primary fuel.

 Our entire lives, we’ve been told that the primary source of energy in the body is carbohydrates or glucose.
 This has been proven false.
 Ketones are an alternative fuel source under certain conditions.